Kowal Sentry Integration for Magento 2

 Filtering section

-This section reduces noise and event volume.
+This section limits noise and event volume.

 Ignore Exceptions Regex